openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

 import kit.ArkUI.Router
 ```

 - **Scenario 1**: There is a home page (Home) and a details page (Detail).
-You want to navigate from the home page to the details page by clicking on a product.
-The home page should remain in the page stack so that its state can be restored upon return.
-In this scenario, use the pushUrl method with the Standard instance mode (or omit it).
+You want to navigate from the home page to the details page when a product is clicked.
+The home page should remain in the page stack to restore its state upon return.
+In this scenario, use the `pushUrl` method with the Standard instance mode (or omit the mode parameter).

   ```cangjie
   import kit.ArkUI.Router